apache/accumulo-website/_docs-2/troubleshooting/code.md

     key/value pairs from all files & memory
   * perform recovery of a [Tablet] that was previously on a server that failed and reapply any writes found in the write-ahead log to the tablet
+  * peform compactions of files associated with [Tablet]
+  * cache data from files into memory
+  * manage bulk imports of files into Accumulo

 ## Garbage Collector

 The [GarbageCollector] has the following repsonsibilities:

   * [identify RFiles] in HDFS that are no longer needed and delete them
+  * remove write-ahead logs that are no longer needed
   * multiple garbage collectors can be run to provide hot-standby support

 [Master]: {% ghcu server/master/src/main/java/org/apache/accumulo/master/Master.java %}